 Step 7: Run the garment through another cycle in the washing machine.

-If you don’t have any vinegar on hand or you don’t want to resort to using it just yet, there are a couple of other methods you can try, including rubbing alcohol.
+If you don’t have any vinegar or baking soda on hand, there are a couple of other methods you can try that are great at removing stains, including rubbing alcohol.

 Step 1: Check the garment’s care tag to be sure it can handle both warm water and rubbing alcohol without becoming damaged.